OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 1. Market participant mistakes in which an order is placed at the wrong price, then canceled before it can be completely filled; and,
 2. "Ghost" orders \(our term, not an official EVE designation\) which appear in market data, but are actually a side effect of the way EVE's implementation fills market orders.

 Canceled sell orders are easy to avoid: when you attempt to take the opportunity you simply won't find anything to buy because the order has already been canceled.
-Cancelled buy orders of refined materials are harder to avoid.
+Canceled buy orders of refined materials are harder to avoid.
 We'll touch on this again below.

 "Ghost" orders are market orders which appear in market data momentarily before being filled.
 We believe these occur because EVE's order matching algorithm places all market orders in the order book first, then executes any fills which should occur.
 Occasionally, you'll see these orders in the EVE client.
 For example: